HIGH PERFORMANCE COMPUTING ENVIRONMENT FACILITY

 The machines in the above list belong to cluster computing category.

-HP GPU Cluster
+LIBRA HP Cluster

 VIRGO Super cluster